 There is evidence from observations gathered since 1950 of change in some extremes.
-It is very likely that there has been an overall decrease in the number of cold days and nights, and an overall increase in the number of warm days and nights, on the global scale, i.e., for most land areas with sufficient data.
+It is very likely that there has been an overall decrease in the number of cold days and nights, and an overall increase in the number of warm days and nights, at the global scale, that is, for most land areas with sufficient data.
 It is likely that these changes have also occurred at the continental scale in North America, Europe, and Australia.
 There is medium confidence of a warming trend in daily temperature extremes in much of Asia.
 Confidence in observed trends in daily temperature extremes in Africa and South America generally varies from low to medium depending on the region.
-Globally, in many (but not all) regions with sufficient data there is medium confidence that the length or number of warm spells, including heat waves, has increased since the middle of the 20th century.
-It is likely that there have been statistically significant increases in the number of heavy precipitation events (e.g., 95th percentile) in more regions than there have been statistically significant decreases, but there are strong regional and subregional variations in the trends.
+Globally, in many (but not all) regions with sufficient data there is medium confidence that the length or number of warm spells or heat waves has increased since the middle of the 20th century.
+It is likely that there have been statistically significant decreases, but there are strong regional and subregional variations in the trends.
 There is low confidence that any observed long-term (i.e., 40 years or more) increases in tropical cyclone activity are robust, after accounting for past changes in observing capabilities.
+It is likely that there has been a poleward shift in the main Northern and Southern Hemisphere extratropical storm tracks.
 There is low confidence in observed trends in small-scale phenomena such as tornadoes and hail because of data inhomogeneities and inadequacies in monitoring systems.
-There is medium confidence that since the 1950s some regions of the world have experienced a trend to more intense and longer droughts, in particular in southern Europe and West Africa, but in some regions droughts have become less frequent, less intense or shorter e.g., in central North America and northwestern Australia.
+There is medium confidence that since the 1950s some regions of the world have experienced a trend to more intense and longer droughts, in particular in southern Europe and West Africa, but in some regions droughts have become less frequent, less intense, or shorter, for example, in central North America and northwestern Australia.
 There is limited to medium evidence available to assess climate-driven observed changes in the magnitude and frequency of floods at regional scales because the available instrumental records of floods at gauge stations are limited in space and time, and because of confounding effects of changes in land use and engineering.
 Furthermore, there is low agreement in this evidence, and thus overall low confidence at the global scale regarding even the sign of these changes.
-It is likely that there has been an increase in extreme coastal high water related to trends in mean sea level in the late 20th century.
-[3.3.1; 3.3.2; 3.3.3; 3.4.4; 3.5.1; 3.5.2; 3.5.3; 3.2.1; Table 3.1, Table 3.2]
+It is likely that there has been an increase in extreme coastal high water related to increases in mean sea level in the late 20th century.
+[3.2.1, 3.3.1, 3.3.2, 3.3.3, 3.4.4, 3.4.5, 3.5.1, 3.5.2, 3.5.3; Tables 3-1, 3-2]

 There is evidence that some extremes have changed as a result of anthropogenic influences, including increases in atmospheric concentrations of greenhouse gases.
-It is likely that anthropogenic influences have led to warming of extreme daily minimum and maximum temperatures on the global scale.
-There is medium confidence that anthropogenic influences have contributed to intensification of extreme precipitation on the global scale.
-It is likely that there has been an anthropogenic influence on increasing extreme sea levels via mean sea level contributions.
-There is low confidence in attribution of changes in tropical cyclone activity to anthropogenic influences.
-[3.3.1; 3.3.2; 3.4.4; 3.5.3; Table 3.1]
+It is likely that anthropogenic influences have led to warming of extreme daily minimum and maximum temperatures at the global scale.
+There is medium confidence that anthropogenic influences have contributed to intensification of extreme precipitation at the global scale.
+It is likely that there has been an anthropogenic influence on increasing extreme coastal high water due to an increase in mean sea level.
+The uncertainties in the historical tropical cyclone records, the incomplete understanding of the physical mechanisms linking tropical cyclone metrics to climate change, and the degree of tropical cyclone variability provide only low confidence for the attribution of any detectable changes in tropical cyclone activity to anthropogenic influences.
+Attribution of single extreme events to anthropogenic climate change is challenging.
+[3.2.2, 3.3.1, 3.3.2, 3.4.4, 3.5.3; Table 3-1]